 Bishop McKee Responds To Protocol Agreement On Separation

-Following last February’s special session of the General Conference, most annual conferences in the United States – including the North Texas Conference – and in other parts of the world have experienced significant discord about the outcome.
+Following February 2019’s special session of the General Conference, most annual conferences in the United States – including the North Texas Conference – and in other parts of the world have experienced significant discord about the outcome.
 Many persons, regardless of their position on matters relating to human sexuality, know that the decision of the General Conference created harm for Traditionalists, Centrists and Progressives.

 Representatives from a number of organizations – including UMCNext, Mainstream UMC, Uniting Methodists, Good News, the Wesleyan Covenant Association and the Reconciling Ministries Network – along with Bishops from Africa, Europe, the Philippines and the United States developed an eight-page Protocol of Reconciliation and Grace Through Separation that allows “each part of the Church to remain true to its theological understanding, while recognizing the dignity, equality, integrity, and respect of every person.”